 WhatsApp relies on Meta's extensive global data center network to operate on a massive scale.
 The platform handles over 100 billion daily messages and 2 billion daily calls, requiring a robust and resilient backend infrastructure.

-Meta’s capital expenditures are projected to reach between $64-72 billion in 2025.
-This is driven largely by investments in AI, custom silicon chips, and over 30 data center expansions, all of which directly benefit WhatsApp.
+Meta's capital expenditures reached approximately $72.2 billion in 2025.
+This is driven largely by investments in AI, custom silicon chips, and over 30 data center campuses, all of which directly benefit WhatsApp.

-Meta operates nearly 30 data centers in North America alone
+Meta operates over 30 data centers in North America alone

 While WhatsApp maintains relatively lean application-side engineering, the fixed costs of server maintenance, data storage, and network delivery form a significant part of its operational backbone.